ray-x/navigator.lua/README.md

 # Why a new plugin

-After installed a handful of lsp plugins, I still got ~500 loc for lsp and still increasing.
-Reason is that I need to tune the plugins to fit my requirements.
-The plugin help user setup lspconfig with only a few lines of codes.
+After installed a handful of lsp plugins, I still got ~800 loc for lsp and treesitter and still increasing because I need to tune the lsp plugins to fit my requirements.
+Navigator.lua help user setup lspconfig with only a few lines of codes.
-Seconde reason is that lots of plugins serve as an enhance version of quickfix, lots of improvement was made by [lspsaga](https://github.com/glepnir/lspsaga.nvim), from which, the plugin was inspired.
+This plugin provide a visual way to manage and navigate through symobls, errors etc.
 It also the first plugin, IMO, that allows you to search in all treesitter symbols in the workspace.

 # Similar projects / special mentions: